-DEDICATES ITS DEBUT ALBUM TO PUERTO RICAN BOLERO COMPOSER SYLVIA REXACH
+DEBUT ALBUM dedicated TO PUERTO RICAN COMPOSER SYLVIA REXACH

 In most of Latin America, if you’re by the sea, there is bound to be a place called Miramar very close by.
 It will typically have a postcard view of the sea – and if music is playing, chances are that it will be boleros: the romantic ballads that originated in Cuba at the turn of the 20th century.